 The Network Master will detect the installer stored in the USB flash drive, and start installing the software.
-After the installation has finished, the Network Master will reboot.
+After the installation has finished, the Network

 If the software is installed on battery operation without connecting power cord, Network Master does not reboot.
 Press the power button to boot the Network Master